ByteOfWaffle/Godot--first/README.md

 ## 🤝 How to contribute
-I welcome contributions to the project!
-Here's how you can get started:
+I welcome contributions to the project, here's how you can get started

 ### 1. Clone the Repository
 ```bash